nethesis/icaro/docs/_docs/manager.md

 ### Data export

-(**Not yet implemented**)
+(**Partially implemented**)

-The customer should be able to export data in CSV format to reuse them in mass marketing software (eg. MailChimp).
+The customer is able to export data in CSV format to reuse them in mass marketing software (eg. MailChimp).

 Exportable data should include:

-* Profile users according to the characteristics
-* Export emails only for specific campaigns
-* Subset of standardized profiles (?)
+* email
+* phone number
+* username

+Other data (like gender, age...) we can receive from social login are still not exportable,the system will export ONLY data from users that allow marketing usage.